sleekhan/datasvc/README.md

 ### Learned by this project
 #### Webflux
 1. Mono[ServerResonse] doesn't work in annotation basis (not router function)
-2. The name property should be specified like @JsonProperty("email").
-If not, it'll make a Jackson error
-3. // There is no benefit to raise NoContext Exception because the response won't has any body content
+2. There is no benefit to raise NoContext Exception because the response won't has any body content

 #### Spring Security
 1. Access control in the Controller